AztecProtocol/engineering-designs/docs/slashing-sim/README.md

 git clone https://github.com/AztecProtocol/engineering-designs.git
 cd docs/slashing-sim

+# Create a virtual environment if you want to (remember to activate)
+uv venv

 # Install dependencies using uv
 uv sync

-# This creates a virtual environment and installs all required packages
-uv venv
 ```

 ### Running the Simulation